-HACCP Certification 2025: Latest Food Safety Trends, Updates, and Global Developments
+HACCP Certification 2026: Latest Food Safety Trends, Updates, and Global Developments

-published at - 13 October 2025
+published at - 13 March 2026

-Top 5 HACCP and Food Safety Trends Shaping 2025
+Top 5 HACCP and Food Safety Trends Shaping 2026

-In 2025, global food safety is being reshaped by new technologies, stricter regulations, and a stronger culture of prevention.
 As companies across Canada and around the world aim to enhance their HACCP Certification and compliance performance, several trends are emerging that redefine how food businesses monitor, verify, and continuously improve safety systems.

 Five key trends in HACCP implementation this year: